sagemath/sagewiki_to_gh-2022-10-10/days73.md

  * have program and code presentations about geometry and dynamics of surfaces

- * make a list of challenging computational question
+ * make a list of challenging computational questions

 It is intended to be a small workshop (10 to 15 people).